 As discussed in the previous chapter, Arrays in C# will support multi-dimensional arrays.
 In c#, a multidimensional array is an array that contains more than one dimension to represent the elements in a tabular format like rows and columns.

 In c#, multidimensional arrays can support either two or three-dimensional series.
-To create multi-dimensional arrays, we need to use comma (,) separator inside the square brackets.
+To create multi-dimensional arrays, we need to use a comma (,) separator inside the square brackets.

 In c#, Multidimensional Arrays can be declared by specifying the data type of elements followed by the square brackets [] with comma (,) separator.
-The following are the examples of creating two or three-dimensional arrays in c# programming language.
+The following are examples of creating two or three-dimensional arrays in the c# programming language.

 // Two Dimensional Array